Interactive Investor

 Conducting research

-Before I started this project, I looked to competitors of the brand to understand how they navigated a user through an application opening journey.
+Before I started this project, I looked to competitors of the brand to understand how they navigated a user through an account opening journey.

 Competition analysis

 There are several financial apps I looked at for the project including Wise, Chase, Monzo and Revolut.
-Each of these had some interesting UI (User Interface) elements that I think could work great as part of the feature.
+Each of these had some interesting user interface (UI) elements that I thought could work great as part of the project.

-As part of this research, I also looked at the interactions and behaviours that were included.
-For me, this is the touches of magic that are added to digital applications to make them stand out from the crowd.
+As part of this research, I also looked at the interactions and behaviours.
+For me, this is the touches of magic that are added to digital applications to make them stand out from the competition.
 This goes above the standard patterns which follow best practices for design and accessibility, but seeing how to create an immersive branded experience.

 User flow